Sourcing meat locally for decades

 But has Arran ever considered going for a cheaper source of meat?
 “We have had people come in here and say they can supply us for 20 pence a kilo cheaper, but we are loyal and we say ‘No’.
 Our suppliers look after us, and we look after them,” Arran says.

-M.T Cashells has been trading in Crickhowell High Street for 45 years.
+M.T Cashells has been trading in Crickhowell High Street for over 45 years.
 As well as meat, they sell a wide range of deli goods, including local honey, jams, pickles, cheeses and cooked meats.